metakgp/iqps-go/README.md

 ### Database

+To initialise the database for the first time:

 1. Set environment variables for Postgres in the `.env` file.
 2. Start the database by running `docker compose -f docker-compose.dev.yaml up -d`.
 3. Initialise the database:
    - Open a shell in the docker container by running `docker compose -f docker-compose.dev.yaml exec database-dev bash`.
+   - Connect to the database by running `psql -U $POSTGRES_USER -d $POSTGRES_NAME`.
+   - Run the queries in `INIT_DB` in [`backend/src/db/queries.rs`](./backend/src/db/queries.rs) to initialise the database.

+To run the pre-initialised database:

+1. Start the database by running `docker compose -f docker-compose.dev.yaml up -d`.

+For Production:

+1. Set environment variables for Postgres in the `.env` file.
+2. Start the database by running `docker compose -f docker-compose.yaml up -d`.
+3. Initialise the database:
+   - Open a shell in the docker container by running `docker compose -f docker-compose.yaml exec iqps-backend bash`.
    - Connect to the database by running `psql -U $POSTGRES_USER -d $POSTGRES_NAME`.
    - Run the queries in `INIT_DB` in [`backend/src/db/queries.rs`](./backend/src/db/queries.rs) to initialise the database.